annaskarbiez/Algorithms-and-Structures/README.md

 ... and more.
-Commpares and swaps are counting.
-Some charts in python.
+Commpares and swaps are beeing counting as well as time of alghoritm, complexity and memory needed.
+Some charts printed in python.